uecode/amazon-bundle/README.md

 ## License

-Licensed under Apache License version 2.0.
+Licensed under the Apache License, Version 2.0.

 See LICENSE-2.0.txt.